 (5) MNCs are playing a major role in the process of rapid integration or interconnection between countries.
 Now more regions of the world are in closer contact with each other than a few decades back.

 (6) MNCs play an important role in the Indian economy by setting up production jointly with some of the local companies.
 Example : MNCs can provide money for additional investments like buying new machines for faster production.

 - Take another example – Cargil foods, a very large American MNC, has bought smaller Indian companies such as Parakh Foods.

-(8) Impact of globalisation on the country is manifold.
+(8) Impact of globalization on the country is manifold.
 This can be understood by these examples.

-(9) Liberalisation of economy means to free it from direct or physical controls imposed by the government.
+(9) Liberalization of economy means to free it from direct or physical controls imposed by the government.
 In other words, it implies liberating the trade and industry from unwanted government control and restrictions.